Provence in Spring: Lavender Before the Crowds, Wine Before the Heat, and the Real Reason Those Hilltop Villages Exist

 Phone: +33 4 90 72 05 19

-A simple, honest restaurant on the main square.
-The terrace offers views over the valley, and the menu features local ingredients—goat cheese from the village, vegetables from nearby farms, and simple preparations that let the quality shine through.
+Simple, honest restaurant on the main square.
+Terrace with valley views.
+Goat cheese from the village, vegetables from nearby farms, preparations that don't try to be cleverer than the ingredients.

 La Bastide de Gordes